TosbackCgusBridge-Bot/CGUs-versions/Blair/Privacy Policy.md

 *   Best of Blair
 *   Clearance

 Font Size: A A A Customer Service>.
-Privacy and Security Untitled Document
+Privacy and Security

 **Privacy Policy**

 **Please Note This Policy Has Changed**

 **BLAIR.COM
 Online Privacy Policy**

 **Effective Date: May 1, 2016**

 Welcome to Blair.com (this "Site").

-Blair (“we,” “us,” “our,” and “Blair”) cares about your privacy.
+Blair ("we," "us," "our," and "Blair") cares about your privacy.
 We value your trust and will work hard to earn and keep it.

 **Scope of This Privacy Policy**
-This Online Privacy Policy (this “Privacy Policy”) covers all of the “personal information” we collect through this Site.
+This Online Privacy Policy (this "Privacy Policy") covers all of the "personal information" we collect through this Site.

 **What is Personal Information?**
-“Personal Information” is information that identifies you personally, either alone or in combination with other information available to us.
+"Personal Information" is information that identifies you personally, either alone or in combination with other information available to us.
 Examples of personal information include your name, address, email address, credit card information, and the information you provide when you make a purchase.

 **Your Consent**
 PLEASE READ THIS PRIVACY POLICY.
 BY ACCESSING OR USING THIS SITE YOU ARE CONSENTING TO THE COLLECTION, USE AND DISCLOSURE OF YOUR PERSONAL INFORMATION AS SET FORTH IN THIS PRIVACY POLICY.